processing-js/processing-js.github.io/README.md

 The Processing.js website
 =========================

-This is our website, in all it's glory.
+This is our website, in all its glory.

 Testing the website locally
 ---------------------------